ltbringer/tic_tac_toe/README.md

 Connecting back to Step 2, where I had left out the draw_board and is_winning_move methods, they are now introduced.
 This is the final snippet of this session.

 The method draw_board represents the matrix in a friendly tic-tac-toe board format by inserting values in a string and the method is_winning_move identifies a winner if is_game_over method returns True which has been covered in Step 3.

-### Enjoy
-If you have cloned/forked/downloaded the source code from github, or coded it yourself, play with it and get a feel of how easy it is for you as a human to win.
-Hopefully the other parts won't be as code heavy as this.
-Will post another piece of this puzzle soon.